catdad/ColorJS/README.md

 ##Color scheme calculator

-You can use this library to calculate color various color harmonies. _Note: These values are mathematical suggestions, and may need to be adjusted slightly to make a more pleasant color combination or remain in the same color gamut._
+You can use this library to calculate color various color harmonies.

     //HUE +/- 30 degrees
     color.analog(); //[original, plus, minus]